Find Cheap Auto Insurance Quotes in Your Area

 Driving under the influence of alcohol or other drugs comes with serious penalties in Pennsylvania.
 Possible consequences include a fine, suspension of your license and even jail time.
 The repercussions you'll face depend primarily on whether you've gotten a previous DUI and how high your blood alcohol concentration (BAC) was when you were pulled over.

 Drivers who cause accidents that injure others or cause property damage can be subject to much higher penalties.
-Injuring someone while under the influence of alcohol in PA may be a felony, and typically results in a years-long jail sentence.
+Injuring someone while under the influence of alcohol in Pennsylvania may be a felony and typically results in a years-long jail sentence.

 Another consequence of getting a DUI in Pennsylvania is much higher auto insurance rates.
 Drivers in Pennsylvania are not required to get an SR-22 proof of insurance form as a condition of license reinstatement after a DUI.
 However, you are still likely to pay much more for car insurance than someone without a DUI, as having a DUI on your record puts you in a higher risk category to insurers.
 It's even possible your insurance company may cancel your policy after you're convicted.